+This site is privately owned and is not associated with the government.
+It contains information to help you in your Food Stamps application process.
 When an applicant is approved to receive Tennessee SNAP food benefits, he or she is awarded financial assistance to purchase nutritious food each month.
 Food stamps benefits are meant to assist low income families and individuals with staying healthy and nourished, so they can focus on maintaining good health and striving for a better financial outlook.
 The Department of Human Services calculates TN SNAP benefits amounts, which are based on the applicant’s household characteristics and financial information.
 The benefits for food stamps program attempts to issue benefits quickly to applicants in need once all steps in the application process are completed.
 The benefit card food stamp is the way all benefits are issued and is also referred to as an Electronic Benefit Transfer (EBT) card.
 To learn more about the EBT benefit card, including what items can be bought and how benefit amounts are calculated, review the sections below.

 Food Items You Can Purchase With SNAP in Tennessee

 TN food stamps benefits can be used to purchase food items at participating retailers in the state.
 Luxury and unhealthy food items such as lobster, candy, steak and soft drinks can be purchased with SNAP benefits, but beneficiaries are encouraged to make their food budget stretch each month and focus on healthier and more satiating items.
 The healthy and nourishing food items that can be purchased using food stamp benefits in Tennessee include: